SuleimanFarah/sunpy/GSoC-2019,-Yash-Sharma.md

 * Documentation and tests for the same

 ### Week 12(August 7 - August 14)
-* Continue and finish up with the implementation of the `visualization mixins`.
+* Continue and finish up with the implementation of the `visualization mixins`
 * Finish up the plotting and send up a polished PR for review
 * Leftover tests and documentation

 ### Week 13(August 15 - August 25)
 * Write up documentation for leftover tasks
-* Write documentation about the usage of the project.
+* Write documentation about the usage of the project
 * Discuss with mentors about shortcomings
 * Complete leftover tasks, if any
-* Small nit-pickings about the project.
+* Small nit-pickings about the project

 ##
 ### Final Evaluation